Brexit - Frequently asked questions

 What will a “hard Brexit” mean for companies and people who send goods to or receive goods from the UK?

 There is a considerable chance that the UK will leave the EU (Brexit) on October 31, 2019.
-If a withdrawal agreement is not agreed, then all the customs regulations that apply to trade with countries outside the EU will apply straight away, in the same way as with, for example, the US and Norway.
+If a withdrawal agreement has not been agreed by that date, all the customs regulations that apply to trade with countries outside the EU will apply straight away, in the same way as with, for example, the US and Norway.

 Among others, everyone in the EU who trades with the UK will be affected.
 Leaving the customs union entails major changes for goods transports to and from the UK, both for customers and logistics operators.

 If you send an item (including gifts) from an EU country to the UK, or other countries outside the EU, this is considered to be an export.
 Ordinary letters that do not contain goods are not considered to be exports.